-MODULE VIII PHT 800 - EXTERNSHIP
+MODULE VIII PHT 008 - EXTERNSHIP

-Prerequisites: Modules I through VII
+Prerequisites: Modules I-VII

-The Extern is "immersed" in a real pharmacy working environment.
-This environment may be a hospital or a retail environment, based on the availability of a site and the preference of the extern for that type of practice.
-In this "real world" environment the student learns to deal with the day-to-day events in the "pharmacy world."
-Here the student gains invaluable experience and confidence, and augments his/her confidence in their professional and interpersonal ability.
+The Pharmacy Technician Extern is "immersed" in a real pharmacy working environment.
+This environment will be a hospital (institutional) pharmacy and retail (community) pharmacy environment.
+The externship will consist of 80 clock hours in each of these pharmacy settings, for a total of 160 clock hours.
+In this pharmacy environment the student will learn first-hand how to deal with the day-to-day events in the pharmacy.
+The externship sites allow students to showcase their pharmacy knowledge, gaining invaluable experience and confidence in their professional and interpersonal abilities.